jamesfalkner/parasol_knowledge/Insurance_claims_data.md

 Introduction:
 In the insurance industry, accurately predicting the likelihood of claims is essential for risk assessment and policy pricing.
 However, Parasol insurance claims datasets frequently suffer from class imbalance, where the number of non-claims instances far exceeds that of actual claims.
 This class imbalance poses challenges for predictive modeling, often leading to biased models favoring the majority class, resulting in subpar performance for the minority class, which is typically of greater interest.

-Parasol Insurance Claims data features:
+Parasol Insurance Claims must contain:
-The dataset holds the following information Policyholder Information: This includes demographic details such as age, gender, occupation, marital status, and geographical location.
+Policyholder Information: This includes demographic details such as age, gender, occupation, marital status, and geographical location.
 Claim History: Information regarding past insurance claims, including claim amounts, types of claims (e.g., medical, automobile), frequency of claims, and claim durations.
 Policy Details: Details about the insurance policies held by the policyholders, such as coverage type, policy duration, premium amount, and deductibles.